 Crafting an effective sales pitch for financial advisor services requires a strategized approach that can resonate with prospective clients.
 To begin, advisors should reflect on how their pitch can directly address client needs.
 What questions or concerns might the client have based on preconceptions about their finances?
 How can your advisor services help provide a specific solution?

-You can achieve this by researching your target audience thoroughly, understanding key demographics and other data points that impact their needs.
-Then you will need to determine what sets your product or service apart from the competition, and highlight the features, benefits and value propositions that are most relevant to your audience’s needs and preferences.
+Once you have an idea of who your ideal client is, the next step is to determine what sets your product or service apart from the competition.
+That gives you a foundation for highlighting the features, benefits and value propositions that are most relevant to your audience’s needs and preferences through your marketing.

 On the other hand, Justin Fitchko of DayMark Wealth Partners in Ohio, has found that less is often more when it comes to that first interaction with a prospective client.